BBC Radio 1Xtra

 BBC Radio 1Xtra is a British digital radio station owned and operated by the BBC.
-It broadcasts Black music and urban genres, and is a sister station to Radio 1.
+It broadcasts Black music and urban music genres, and is a sister station to Radio 1.
 Launching at 18:00 on 16 August 2002, it had been code named "Network X" during the consultation period.
 At the time, the station was listed as "1 Xtra BBC" on many electronic programming guides.
-The station broadcasts from the 8th floor of Broadcasting House, shared with Radio 1 and the Asian Network.
+The station broadcasts mostly from the 8th floor of Broadcasting House, shared with Radio 1, Radio 2 and 6 Music.

 According to RAJAR, the station broadcasts to a weekly audience of 786,000 with a listening share of 0.3% as of March 2024.

 Music policy

-BBC Radio 1Xtra's music includes largely British, North American, Caribbean and African hip-hop, rap, grime, drill, jungle, UK garage, dubstep, drum and bass, UK funky, house, R&B, contemporary R&B, soul, urban, dancehall, soca, reggae, afrobeats and amapiano.
+BBC Radio 1Xtra's music includes largely British, North American, Caribbean and African hip-hop, rap, grime, drill, trap, jungle, UK garage, dubstep, drum and bass, UK funky, house, R&B, soul, urban, gospel, dancehall, soca, reggae, Afrobeats, amapiano and bhangra.
 It is available on BBC Sounds, digital radio (DAB) and digital television.
 The first ever track played on 1Xtra was a specially created track produced by DJ Skitz and Rodney P and featuring Beverley Knight and Blak Twang.
 The five-hour show was presented by the Rampage DJ collective and the station's then breakfast show host, KC.